 Side-impact car accidents—also referred to as T-bone accidents—are a dangerous type of collision that occurs when one vehicle hits the side of another.
 Unlike rear-end or head-on collisions, passengers have little protection from the vehicle door and window against the force of the crash.
 They can suffer debilitating injuries or death as a result.

-If you or a family member was injured in a T-bone accident, your first two actions are the most important: 1) seek prompt medical care; and 2) enlist the assistance of an experienced car accident attorney.
+If you or a family member was injured in a T-bone accident, your first two actions are the most important: 1) seek prompt medical care and 2) enlist the assistance of an experienced San Diego car accident attorney.

 Major Causes of T-Bone Accidents